 The Company operates in one segment: pharmaceutical products.
 Its chief operating decision maker is the Chief Executive Officer, who makes operating decisions, assesses performance, and allocates resources on a consolidated basis.

-The Company's long-lived assets are substantially located in the PRC.
+The Company's long-lived assets are substantially located in the PRC, with the exception of land which is in the U.S.